 Even homes built after the 1976 HUD standards can face insurance challenges as they age.
 A manufactured home from 1985 or 1992 meets HUD construction standards but may still encounter:

-We work with carriers like Foremost and American Modern who specialize in manufactured housing and understand that a well-maintained 1985 mobile home is a different risk than a neglected one.
-If your HUD-compliant manufactured home has been turned down elsewhere, we may be able to find options.
+Our agents specialize in manufactured housing coverage and understand that a well-maintained 1985 mobile home is a different risk than a neglected one.
+If your HUD-compliant manufactured home has been turned down elsewhere, we may be able to help you find options.

 Upgrades That Help Your Insurability